n3ddu8/lxd-images/README.md

 ### General informations

-This repository contains manifests to build custom LXD system container and virtual machine images using Distrobuilder.
+This repository contains my personal manifests to build custom LXD container and virtual machine images using Distrobuilder in my homelab.

 **Images**